tikv/tikv-dev-guide/src/get-started/debug-and-profile.md

 ## Prerequisites

 * rust-gdb or rust-lldb
+[GDB](https://www.sourceware.org/gdb) and [LLDB](https://lldb.llvm.org/) are common used for debugging a program.
+    * GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes.
+    * LLDB is a next generation, high-performance debugger.
+It is built as a set of reusable components which highly leverage existing libraries in the larger LLVM Project, such as the Clang expression parser and LLVM disassembler.
-rust-gdb and rust-lldb are installed in rust.
+    * rust-gdb and rust-lldb are installed in rust.
 But lldb is not installed by default.
 So if you want to use rust-lldb, please install lldb firstly.

-rust-gdb is an enhanced tools based on gdb for rust programming, and the usage is almost the same with gdb, if you want to learn more about gdb, please see [GDB](https://www.sourceware.org/gdb/).
+rust-gdb/rust-lldb is an enhanced tools based on gdb/lldb for rust programming, and the usage is almost the same with gdb/lldb.
+About how to choose betwen rust-gdb and rust-lldb, it depends on the platform you are using and the familiarity of these tools.
+If you are new hand on the debugging tools, rust-lldb is recommended on MacOS and rust-gdb is recommended on Linux, like Ubuntu and CentOS.
 * perf
-Perf is common Linux profiler.
+[Perf](https://perf.wiki.kernel.org/index.php/Main_Page) is common Linux profiler.
 It's powerful: it can instrument CPU performance counters, tracepoints, kprobes, and uprobes (dynamic tracing).
 It can be installed as following:
 ```bash
 Ubuntu: sudo apt-get install linux-tools
 CentOS: sudo yum install perf